Juliano1111-ai/geo-data-discovery/docs/intro.md

-# geo-data-discovery
+# Geoscience data discovery

-**Juliano Ramanantsoa** — University of Bergen / Bjerknes Centre for Climate Research
+**Juliano Ramanantsoa** — Department of Earth Science, University of Bergen · ORCID [0000-0003-0831-2802](https://orcid.org/0000-0003-0831-2802)

-This is the documentation for a method I use and trust: find Earth-science data, confirm it actually exists, and — when it is not in a public archive — track it down, while refusing to ever present a link that has not been resolved this run.
+Finding data in the Earth sciences is rarely the clean step it ought to be.
+The dataset you need is real, but the downloadable product is scattered across infrastructures, sits behind a portal, is described only in a project deliverable, or was simply never archived.
+And when you ask a language model where to download it, the answer often comes back as confident links that do not resolve — which, for a paper, a proposal, or a course, is worse than no answer at all.

+This documentation describes the method I use to get past that, written down and made reproducible.
+It keeps what a language model is genuinely good at — expanding a query into the right vocabulary, routing it to the right infrastructure, and reasoning over a forensic trail — and removes the one thing it cannot be trusted to do: decide that a link is good. **No link enters the verified output unless a script has resolved it and confirmed the response is the data that was asked for, in this run.** Everything else in the design follows from that single rule.

 The page that follows is a complete, tested walk-through on a real example.
 The software itself, the playbooks, and ready-to-run Python and Colab entry points are in the [GitHub repository](https://github.com/Juliano1111-ai/geo-data-discovery).

-The principle the whole method rests on is simple: a language model can expand a query and reason over a trail, but it does not get to decide that a download link is good.
-Only a script that resolves the link and checks the response can do that.